A Brief Description of the Divorce Process in the State of Texas

 Step five.
 Mediation & Settlement Negotiation - After the attorneys and parties have had the opportunity to obtain the information necessary to make an informed decision about the strengths and weaknesses of the case and the issues in dispute, negotiations for the final resolution of the divorce may begin.
 Many courts require that all parties participate in the mediation process prior to a contested final hearing or trial.
 Mediation is a process where a third party mediator facilitates a possible settlement of all (or some) of the issues involved in your case.

 Typically each party will be responsible for paying for half of the cost of the mediator.
-(A mediator usually charges $250 to $300 per hour.)
-Mediation of a family law case will typically last for 3 to 4 hours.
+(A mediator usually charges around $300 per hour.)
+Mediation of a family law case will typically last for at least 3 to 4 hours.
 If your situation is more complicated, the mediation may last for an entire day.
 You should be prepared to pay the mediator by personal check immediately at the end of the mediation session.

 (I have had many settlement meetings in family law cases where both spouses and their attorneys simply sat down around a conference table or a dining room table with all their paperwork and successfully worked out a settlement.
 We all turned off our cell phones and spent the time needed to discuss and negotiate and settle all issues.)
 The negotiation and/or mediation process allows clients to determine the ultimate resolution of their case.
 That way you avoid the unknown outcome that is always present any time a judge or jury is asked to make decisions in a case (after the parties have failed to reach total agreement on their own).